 They say 50 is the new 40, and you’re only as old as you feel.
-Look at Noel Gallagher for instance – he’s just turned 50 and he’s still throwing parties that are ‘better then Glastonbury’.
+Take Noel Gallagher for instance – he’s in his 50s now and he’s still throwing parties that are ‘better then Glastonbury’.

 As dull as it sounds though, it’s also an age when you’ve got to start thinking about your pension sensibly.
 Your 50s are a crucial decade when it comes to your retirement, especially if you haven’t started thinking about it already.

 So, where you should be by now?
 And how can you fix things if you’ve fallen behind?

 The average pension pot at 50

 Research from insurance company LV= found that Brits aged 45-54 have an average pension pot worth £71,342.
 While figures from elsewhere in the industry show that by age 50 women have saved an average of £56,000, half the £112,000 average saved by men.

 Our own, more recent study of 65,000 PensionBee customers, showed that males and females over 50 had an average pension pot of £52,592 and £28,249, respectively.

 To put this into some context, a recent study by Which? suggests that a pot of £210,000 would give a couple a comfortable retirement.
 So if you’re 50, in a relationship, and both boasting something close to that £112,000 number, then you’re doing very well!

 But what if you’re closer to that £56,000 or £71,342 number?
 What can you do to get your pension on track?